 The text is short and sweet, outlining precisely the benefit of the product.
 Each of the videos in the carousel showcases the product being used in a different way, demonstrating the razor’s perks.

 This ad from Shopify delivers value to the target audience, boosting brand awareness in the process.

 This short punch text excels at triggering curiosity with three one-word questions and then bridging the curiosity gap by providing the answers in the content that’s being promoted.
 The image is also effective as it represents a sense of nostalgia and is aesthetically pleasing, linking in a sense to the rewards program.

 Make your ad visually appealing

-Include clear call to actions (CTAs)
+Include a clear call to action (CTAs)

 If you want your target audience to take a specific action, don’t forget to tell them to do so.
 The key to correctly using CTAs in your ads is to keep them consistent between what your target audience will read in the ad, the link or carousel card title and the specific CTA button that you use.
 The same goes for when they visit the web page you are linking to in your ad.

 It’s important to use the inbuilt analytics tool to track the performance of your ads.
 These insights will enable you to optimise your ads for better results and show you what works (and what doesn’t) for future campaigns.